 New Client Appointments

 We are passionate about serving our community by providing a unique, professional, and thoughtfully designed experience.
-We take a collaborative approach with the client and match them with the skills, experience, and expertise of our talented staff.
-Not only do clients have access to their individual therapist, but also have team members consisting of Peer Support Specialists, Skills Trainers, Family Therapists, Care Coordinators and Community Resource Specialists that can help in their care plan.
+We take a collaborative approach with the client and match them with the skills, experience, and expertise of our talented staff and student interns.

-Typically, we estimate that most clients can expect a minimum of 12 weeks of therapeutic support with a check in and treatment plan update at their 6 week visit.
-Towards the 12 week mark, we continue to work with the client to identify if continued support is needed or not.
+Typically, we estimate that most clients can expect a minimum of 3 months of bi-weekly therapeutic support with a check in and treatment plan update at their 6 week visit.
+Towards the 12 week (3 month) mark, we continue to work with the client to identify if continued support is needed or not.
 This can also be determined by the client’s insurance carrier.
+The average client spends up to 10 months or less in support with us.

 Financial and Insurance Information